Aureoboletus projectellus: Description

 The cap is initially convex before flattening out in maturity, and attains a diameter of 4–20 cm.
 The cap surface is dry, initially with a velvety so slightly hairy texture but developing small cracks in age.
 The color in young specimens is pale to dark cinnamon-brown to dull reddish or dark reddish-brown, sometimes tinged with gray or olive-green, particularly in younger individuals.
 The flesh is whitish (sometimes with rosy tints), has no distinctive odor, and an acidic taste.
 Unlike many bolete species, it does not turn blue when cut or injured, but it does slowly turn yellow-brown.
 The pore surface on the underside of the cap is initially yellow before turning brownish-olive in maturity, and the circular pores are about 0.5–2 mm wide.
 The tubes comprising the hymenophore are 1–2.5 cm deep.
 The stem is 9–24 cm long by 1–5 cm thick, and either equal in width through, or larger at the base.
 It is solid (i.e., not hollow), dry, and more or less the same color as the cap, or lighter.
 Its surface has a prominent reticulum (network-like surface), especially on the upper two-thirds; near the base, there is a white tomentum.
 The base of the stem turns sticky in wet weather.

 Aureoboletus projectellus produces an olive-brown spore print.
 The spores are oval to spindle-shaped, smooth, and measure 18–33 by 7.5–12 μm; these are the largest spores of any bolete species in North America.
 Fruit bodies are edible.
 They can be used in mushroom dyeing to produce a variety of colors (yellow, brownish orange, dark orange, greenish brown or greenish yellow), depending on the mordant used.

 Habitat and distribution

 The fruit bodies of Aureoboletus projectellus grow singly, scattered, or in groups on the ground in a mycorrhizal association with pine trees.
 In North America, its range includes eastern Canada (New Brunswick) south to North Carolina and west to Michigan.
 It has also been recorded in Mexico.
 In 2011, it was reported for the first time in Europe, from Lithuania (Curonian Spit); the identification of the species was confirmed by comparing DNA sequences with authentic North American collections.
 In 2013, it was also reported from Latvia, where it has been declared "fungus of the year 2014".
-They were also reported to appear in Poland since 2016, and in Norway and Denmark since 2014.
+They were also reported to appear in Poland since 2016, in Norway and Denmark since 2014, and in Sweden since 2017.
 Also widely distributed in Estonia.
+First reported in Finland in 2023.

+Uses

+Edible.
+Can be fried without pre-boiling.